Establishments used for the breeding of dogs are controlled by the Breeding of Dogs Act 1973. You must obtain a licence if:

 A licence may be refused or withheld on other grounds if those grounds are such that conditions are not suitable for the breeding of dogs.

-Each licence is subject to standard conditions that are imposed on all dog breeding establishments licensed by the Council.
+Each licence is subject to standard conditions that are imposed on all dog breeding establishments licensed by the Council and additional conditions may be attached that are specific to the premises.

 Your Right of Appeal